 Data privacy concerns have traditionally been particularly relevant in the rare disease field.
-The use of AI in diagnostics, treatment and research is not widely understood by the general public, and it will be important to reassure citizens that contributing their data to any resource likely to undergo AI analysis does not leave them vulnerable to exploitation or abuse.
+The use of AI in diagnostics, treatment and research is not widely understood by the general public, and it will be important to reassure citizens that contributing their data to any resource likely to undergo AI analysis (assuming these emerge) does not leave them vulnerable to exploitation or abuse.
 The Rare2030 Panel of Experts cautioned that:

-• Patients may be less willing to donate /share their data if they are not certain who will own it and who will use it
+• Patients may be less willing to donate /share their data if they are not certain who will own it and who will use it (the concept of data ownership is difficult in the health sphere - perhaps 'lending' data is a better term)